 Natural language processing (NLP) is a field of machine learning that we explore in another section of this document, but is worth mentioning while we are exploring the idea of machine learning as a whole.

 While natural language processing is a large field of study, “all of them (the different fields of study within NLP) try to deduct some meaning from our language and perform calculations based on our language and its components.
 Algorithms based on NLP can be found in various applications and industries.
 Just to name a few applications which you might encounter every day such as translators, social media monitoring, chatbots, spam filters, grammar check in Microsoft word or messengers and virtual assistants.”
+(Marius, 2021)

 Deep learning is a sub-type of machine learning technology and over the recent years it has received substantial interest from industry leaders and innovators.
 It mainly benefits from image and audio processing, artificial neural networks and both supervised and unsupervised learning styles.
 Traditional learning machines would require an expert to set their definitions, whereas machines with deep structured learning can differentiate objects from another by analysing their appearance and voice.
 Consequently they tend to follow similar learning patterns to humans' when processing raw data.